40. 8 in adjacent New House, 2 suitable for disabled.

-lift, lounge, cocktail bar, billiard room, restaurant, conference/function facilities, terrace, free Wi-Fi, in-room TV (Sky), civil wedding licence, 2-acre garden.
+lift, lounge, cocktail bar, billiard room, restaurant, conference/function facilities, terrace, free Wi-Fi, in-room TV (Sky), civil wedding licence, parking, 2-acre garden.

-‘easy listening’ in public areas and restaurant at mealtimes.
+‘easy listening’ in public areas and restaurant.

 all ages welcomed.

 Amex, MasterCard, Visa.

 per room B&B from £140, D,B&B from £200.
 Set dinner 2 course £20, 3 course £25, à la carte £40.

 Good Hotel Guide Review